clo-yunhee/template-c-project/README.md

 (Section to be written)

 In the meantime, just look at the Makefile, the first two sections are the ones you want to edit for customisation.
 Hopefully they should be self-explanatory for the most part.

+To build tests, add source files to the `tests` directory (configurable via the Makefile `TEST_DIR` variable).
+The build system by default uses and links statically against the CUnit library, precompiled with the template.